Build charts in Amplitude: Add events

 1. At the top is the Events module.
 This is where you’ll select the Amplitude events and metrics you want to include in your analysis.

 2. In the middle is the Measured As module.
-The appearance and features of the Measured As module varies widely from chart to chart; for that reason, this article will focus solely on the Events module and the Segment By module instead.
+The appearance and features of the Measured As module varies widely from chart to chart; for that reason, this article focuses on the Events module and the Segment By module instead.
 You can find out about the Measured As module for a specific chart type by reading the documentation for that chart.

 3. At the bottom is the Segment By module, which is where you’ll define and identify the specific subsets of users you’re interested in learning about.

-This article will explain how to use the Events module.
+This article explains how to use the Events module.
 Once you're done here, check out our article on adding user segments to your Amplitude charts.

 Note

-Because they are designed for different types of analyses, Amplitude’s User Composition charts do not have an Events module.
+Because they're meant for different types of analyses, Amplitude’s User Composition charts don't have an Events module.
 For more information on how to build analyses using these charts, click through the links above to view the documentation.

 Events module